-Original Research articles and reviews should be up to 6,000 words including in-text references, abstract, keywords and the bibliographic reference list.
+Original Research Papers should be up to 6,000 words including in-text references, abstract, keywords and the bibliographic reference list.
 Review Articles may be extended up to 7,000 words including in-text references, but excluding abstract, keywords and the bibliographic reference list (authors should include a full word count, with their article submissions).

 Midwifery Education papers: Original research, reviews and Issues for Debate articles that pertain specifically to midwifery education are all welcomed by the Editorial team.
 The usual guidelines for article length and format (as outlined in these Guide for Authors) should be followed.
 At point of submission, authors are requested to select 'Midwifery Education Paper'.Clinical Education: Original research, reviews and Issues for Debate articles which focus on nursing education in the clinical practice environment are welcomed.
 The usual guidelines for article length and format (as outlined in these Guide for Authors) should be followed.
 During the submission process you will be asked to select that your article is to be submitted for the Learning and Teaching in Practice section.